Charles Wheeler (journalist)

-Sir Selwyn Charles Cornelius-Wheeler CMG (26 March 1923 – 4 July 2008) was a British journalist and broadcaster.
+Sir Selwyn Charles Cornelius-Wheeler CMG (26 March 1923 – 4 July 2008) was a German-born British journalist and broadcaster.
 Having joined the BBC in 1947, he became the corporation's longest-serving foreign correspondent, remaining in the role until his death.
-Wheeler also had spells as presenter of several BBC current affairs television programmes including Newsnight and Panorama.
+Wheeler also had spells as presenter of several BBC current affairs television programmes, including Newsnight and Panorama.

 Early life

 Wheeler was born in Bremen, Germany, in 1923, to Winifred Agnes (née Rees) and Charles Cornelius-Wheeler.
 The family later moved to Hamburg, where his father was an agent for a shipping company.
 Educated at the Cranbrook School in Kent, his first job was as an errand boy at the Daily Sketch newspaper at the age of 17.
 He enlisted in the Royal Marines in 1942, rising to the rank of captain.

-As part of 30 Assault Unit, a secret naval intelligence unit assembled by Ian Fleming, he participated in the Normandy landings as second-in-command to Patrick Dalzel-Job.
+As part of 30 Assault Unit, a secret naval intelligence unit assembled by Ian Fleming, he participated in the Allies’ advance through Western Europe following the Normandy landings as second-in-command to Patrick Dalzel-Job.

 Career

 After leaving the Royal Marines in 1947, Wheeler joined the BBC, initially as a sub-editor at the Latin American division of the World Service.
 Wheeler's long career as a foreign correspondent began with a three-year posting to Berlin in 1950, partly thanks to his fluency in German.
 He returned to the UK and became a producer on the fledgling current affairs series Panorama in 1956.
 As part of Panoramas team, he travelled to Hungary to cover what would become known as the Hungarian Uprising.
 Taking Panorama's camera into the country, despite being told not to, he filmed the jubilant Hungarian reaction to the rebellion.
-He and the Panorama producer (and his then wife) Catherine Freeman had to persuade the BBC to give the story prominence.
+He and the Panorama producer (and his then-wife) Catherine Freeman had to persuade the BBC to give the story prominence.
 Just hours after Wheeler returned to Britain, Russia re-entered Hungary and crushed the revolt.

 Having declined an offer to become the programme's editor, he was later assigned to New Delhi (where he reported extensively on the 1959 Tibetan uprising).
 He returned to Berlin when the Wall was built and remained there for several years with his Indian-born second wife.
-Between 1965 and 1973 he moved to Washington DC, where he covered the American Civil Rights Movement and the Watergate scandal.
-In the later years of his television career he was the American correspondent of Newsnight.
+Between 1965 and 1973, he moved to Washington DC, where he covered the American Civil Rights Movement and the Watergate scandal.
+In the later years of his television career, he was the American correspondent of Newsnight.
 Wheeler was the first presenter of BBC World's Dateline London discussion programme.
-He remained active in his later years as a presenter of documentary series on Radio 4 and a contributor to the network's From Our Own Correspondent.
+He remained active in his later years as a presenter of documentary series on Radio 4 and a contributor to the network From Our Own Correspondent.
 He had been working on a programme about the Dalai Lama until a few weeks before his death.